nurifudayl/nurifudayl.github.io/_publications/papers-2023-3-lacanian.md

   - Greece
 ---

-at University of Potsdam in Potsdam on 5–9 September 2023.
+held at University of Potsdam in Potsdam on 5–9 September 2023.

 The final published version of this paper is available [here](https://nurifudayl.com/publication/article-2025-3-lacanian-family).